-A tone of voice guide doesn’t need to be complicated and long for it to be useful.
+A tone of voice content marketing guide doesn’t need to be complicated and long for it to be useful.
 In fact, the simpler and more accessible you can keep it, the better.

 As a start, we'd recommend that it contains just three sections: a definition of your voice, a brand dictionary, and some objective examples.